-Because your DepCare FSA contributions reduce your taxable income, participation will lower your taxes.
+Because your Dependent Care FSA contributions reduce your taxable income, participation will lower your taxes.
 For example, if you're in a 20 percent tax bracket, each \$100 you contribute can save you \$20 in taxes.
+You can use the online FSA calculator at wexinc.com/insights/benefits-toolkit/fsa-calculator to estimate your tax savings.
 Check with your tax advisor for the details that apply to your situation.

 Choose your contribution level carefully, because any money left in your account will be forfeited.
-You can use the online FSA calculator at discoverybenefits.com/employees/ savings-calculators/fsa-calculator.
 Don't forget to take into account summer months when child care may not be needed, the date your child turns 13 and any other circumstances that might affect your contribution levels.

-You might be able to reduce your taxes even more by using the dependent care tax credit instead of, or in addition to, the DepCare FSA.
+You might be able to reduce your taxes even more by using the dependent care tax credit instead of, or in addition to, the Dependent Care FSA.
 The tax credit is a percentage of allowable expenses; the percentage varies according to your income level.
-Any expenses reimbursed via the DepCare FSA will reduce the expenses eligible for the tax credit.
+Any expenses reimbursed via the Dependent Care FSA will reduce the expenses eligible for the tax credit.
 It's best to consult your tax advisor for help figuring out the best option.
 You can also consult IRS Publication 503, Child and Dependent Care Expenses, available through the IRS website or by calling the IRS toll-free at 800-829-1040.